About the Division of Radiology

 In medical radiology upper gastro-intestinal imaging is currently focusing on tumor detection and treatment as well as imaging in organ transplantation.
 Also, evaluation of liver function, prediction of liver regeneration after surgery, diagnosis of hepatic and pancreatic carcinoma, evaluation of primary sclerosing cholangitis and therapeutic effects, and prediction of esofagus cancer therapy outcome are included.
 In interventional radiology, clinical trials are carried out on interventional transarterial chemoembolization (TACE) therapy on kidney and liver tumors.
 Other areas of interest are cardiovascular and thoracic imaging, skeletal disorders and trauma.

-Inst. for Clinical Science, Intervention and Technology
+Department of Clinical Science, Intervention and Technology (CLINTEC)

 Division for Radiology